 is the address of the POSIX API Configuration Table.
 This table contains information needed by the POSIX API.
 This field should be NULL if the POSIX API is not used.
+This table is built automatically and this entry filled in, if using the confdefs.h application configuration mechanism.
+The confdefs.h application mechanism will fill this field in with the address of the Configuration_POSIX_API table of POSIX API is configured and NULL if the POSIX API is not configured.

-21.2 RTEMS API Configuration Table
+22.4 RTEMS API Configuration Table